 A diastema, or space, caused by a thick labial (lip) frenum

 The lingual frenum is the tight tissue underneath the tongue that tethers the tongue in its resting position.
 In most people, there’s sufficient flexibility that the tongue can move around and perform its functions for speaking and eating.
 If it’s too tight or short, it restrains the tongue too low.
-This is commonly referred to as being “tongue-tied.”
+This is commonly referred to as being tongue-tied, or ankyloglossia.
 If the tongue is held too low, in young children it may hinder correct growth of the jaw and cause long-term orthodontic problems and possibly airway issues.
-Second, it can keep the tongue from pressing properly against the upper palate during swallowing, pressing it instead between the teeth and preventing the bite from closing all the way over time.
-Finally, being tongue-tied is a common culprit for lisping.
+Secondly, it can keep the tongue from pressing properly against the upper palate during swallowing, pressing it instead between the teeth and preventing the bite from closing all the way over time.
+Finally, being tongue-tied is a common culprit for lisping or speech disorders.

 Babies may have trouble nursing or bottle-feeding due to a tongue-tie and/or upper lip-tie.
 Please see your child’s healthcare provider and lactation consultant for proper evaluation and referral to our office, if necessary, for this treatment.